aitomatic/semikong/README.md

 If you create derivative works based on this model, please include the following attribution in your derivative works:

-    This work is a derivative of [The SEMIKONG Series Model You Base On] by AI Alliance, used under the Apache 2.0 License.
+    This work is a derivative of SEMIKONG by AI Alliance, used under the Apache 2.0 License.

 <p align="right"> [
   <a href="#top">Back to top ⬆️ </a>  ]